Arts in San Antonio

-Starting with Cementville at The Quarry Golf Course, our culture will lead you into the heart of downtown.
-Through the shops of El Mercado, an authentic Mexican marketplace in the heart of downtown.
-Check out the dinosaurs at The Witte Museum , and browse modern European and American art at the McNay Art Museum as well as the dinosaur exhibits at The Witte Museum.
-These are just some of the highlights of our diverse culture.
+In addition to the Cementville at The Quarry Golf Course, our culture will lead you into the heart of downtown.
+Through the shops of El Mercado, down into the San Antonio Missions National Park.
+Browse modern European and American art at the McNay Art Museum as well as the dinosaur exhibits at The Witte Museum.
+These are just some of the highlights of our diverse culture and Art.

-For more Arts & Culture throughout the Alamo City, check out Instagram Worthy San Antonio and the City of San Antonio Department of Arts & Culture Public Art Map.
+For more Arts & Culture throughout the Alamo City, check out the websites below.

 The Majestic and Empire Theatres

-Located in the heart of downtown San Antonio, Texas, the historic Majestic Theater (1929) and equally important Empire Theater (1914).
-These nationally recognized landmarks and are listed on the National Register of Historic Places.
+Rooted in the heart of downtown San Antonio are the historic Majestic Theater (1929) and equally important Empire Theater (1914).
+These nationally recognized landmarks are listed on the National Register of Historic Places.
 Home to the Broadway in San Antonio series, as well as live concerts, comedy shows and children’s theater.

 Carver Community Cultural Center

 The San Antonio Museum of Art

-On the banks of the Museum Reach of the river, SAMA is housed in the historic complex of buildings that was once home to the Lone Star Brewery.
-Today, the museum is renowned for the most comprehensive ancient Greek, Roman, and Egyptian art collections in the southern United States.
+Located in what was once the historic Lone Star Brewery.
+Known for one of the most complete ancient Greek, Roman, and Egyptian art collections in the southern United States.
 The Nelson A. Rockefeller Latin American wing covers the ages.
 Including but not limited to the ancient Americas to the present day.
 Furthermore it houses a stellar collection of folk art.
 In the modern galleries, works of globally recognized artists coupled with notable Texas and regional art.
-The comprehensive Asian art wing displays works from Korea, India, and Japan, and includes an important Chinese ceramics collection.
+The Asian art wing displays works from Korea, India, Japan, and China.